rrwick/Catpac/README.md

 # Catpac: a Contig Alignment Tool for Pairwise Assembly Comparison

 Catpac is a Python script for aligning and comparing two assemblies from very closely related samples.
-The user provides Catpac with two files of assembled contigs from very closely related specimens.
+The user provides Catpac with two files of assembled contigs.
 Catpac will conduct a BLAST search between the two assemblies, and it can output the alignments and variants.

-Catpac can accomplish two tasks:
+Catpac was designed for two tasks:
-* Produce a reduced set of the assemblies which are more easily compared
+* Producing a reduced set of the two assemblies which are more easily compared
-* Locate small-scale variations between the two assemblies
+* Locating small-scale variations between the two assemblies

 Catpac was built with bacterial genome assemblies in mind.
 It may work for larger assemblies, but this has not been tested.